dataknut/election2017/voteShareChangeRegressionsGraphed.md

 # Scatter plots

-In particular they [tweeted](https://twitter.com/ChrisGiles_/status/873178948309577728) analysis of the percentage point change in vote share (so the change in the % of vote) in most of the constituencies that had declared to date.
+In particular they [tweeted](https://twitter.com/ChrisGiles_/status/873178948309577728) analysis of the percentage point change in vote share (so the change in the % of vote) in most of the constituencies that had declared to date with the exception of Northern Ireland.

 As an example the chart below shows the % point Conservative vote change against the % who voted to leave the EU.
 A pretty clear linear correlation with a few interesting looking outliers...

 ![% point Conservative vote change vs % voted to leave EU (Source: Chris Giles & Gemma Tetlow)](https://pbs.twimg.com/media/DB4nnvBXcAIJmQ1.jpg)